 Double Bonus: Caleb & I talked about forming a duo called Separate Science.

-After all of that, this is where I'm at these days.
-Working with my bro Yuki on whimsical, d.i.y. pop music.
+After my PreciseHero activities, I mainly focused on working with my bro Yuki on whimsical, d.i.y. pop music.

 Notes: This project was a compilation of everything we'd worked on up to a certain point.
 I was really in the groove of the 90's & early 00's alt/trip-hop sound at this time.
 Lots of stuff like Cibo Matto, Luscious Jackson, Buffalo Daughter, Cornelius, games like Jet Set Radio, Vib-Ribbon, Katamari Damacy, Pizzicato Five, Shibuya-kei, and that whole feeling of youthful cool.
 We were taking bits from childhood, movies, tv shows, and everything else we love and put it into a musical blender.
 We hope that that feeling of fun & freedom came through.